skamireddi/immunichain/Lab/CloudComposerLab.rst

 **What did you just accomplish?**

-You went to the Immunichain website and create various accounts You added Member Organizations, Healthcare Providers, Guardians and Children You then added immunizations from the Healthcare Provider account You viewed the health record of the Child to gather information.
+You went to the Immunichain website and create various accounts.
+You added Member Organizations, Healthcare Providers, Guardians and Children.
+Then you then added immunizations from the Healthcare Provider account to the child.
+Then you viewed the health record of the Child from the Member's perspective.

 End of Lab!
 ===========